MunWolf/thronefall_multiplayer/README.md

 ## TODO

+* Sync special ability usage.
 * Sync loadout on level select
+* Make death UI show up when the local player dies.
+* Make coins fly to closest player when day arrives (decide who it flies to on the server and then sync targets).
 * Handle restarts and exit to level select gracefully.
-* Players can drop coins for other players to pick up.

 * Make sure coins are not lost if 2 players try to build the same building.

 * Spawn exploding coins when player disconnects corresponding to his balance.
-* Make coins fly to closest player when day arrives (decide who it flies to on the server and then sync targets).
-* Sync special ability usage.
-* Make death UI show up when the local player dies.
-* Sync unit positions
-* Sync allied units
+* Players can drop coins for other players to pick up.